Junius Kaʻae: Life and career

 Kaʻae served many positions during the Hawaiian monarchy.
-He worked as a notary public and agent of labor contract for the island of Kauai, receiving his first appointment in December 13, 1877 and a later reappointment on January 13, 1879.
+He worked as a notary public and agent of labor contract for the island of Kauai, receiving his first appointment on December 13, 1877, and a later reappointment on January 13, 1879.
 On April 29, 1882, he was appointed by King Kalākaua as a member of the House of Nobles, the upper house of the Legislature of the Kingdom of Hawaii.
 He served from 1882 to 1886 until the 1887 Bayonet Constitution removed all appointed nobles and made both legislative chambers elective.
-Around this time, he also served as Registrar of Conveyances from October 30, 1886 to July 13, 1887 and a member of the Hawaiian Board of Health on February 16, 1887.
+Around this time, he also served as Registrar of Conveyances from October 30, 1886, to July 13, 1887, and a member of the Hawaiian Board of Health on February 16, 1887.
 The latter was a brief governmental organization in charged of licensing kahuna or practitioners of traditional Hawaiian medicine.

 In the capacity of Registrar of Conveyance, Kaʻae was implicated in a corruption charge leveled on the king by his opponents.
 It was reported that Kaʻae had convinced a Chinese rice planter named Tong Kee, alias Aki, to make a bribe of $75,000 (of which only $71,000 was actually paid) to the king, in order to secure the grant of an opium sales license.
 It was rumored that the large sum of cash was smuggled into the palace in baskets and handed to Kaʻae.
 When the license was awarded to Chun Lung, another Chinese immigrant, Aki demanded the money back and when the money was not returned he outed the king and Kaʻae in twelve affidavits detailing the controversy.

 The opium bribery scandal was satirized in the political satirical pamphlet, the Gynberg Ballads published by Alatau T. Atkinson, editor of the Hawaiian Gazette, and possibly coauthored by Edward William Purvis, a former member of the king's military staff.
-Shipments of the ballads arrived from San Francisco on May 13, 1887 and was distributed widely despite attempts by the government to seize the printed pamphlets.
+Shipments of the ballads arrived from San Francisco on May 13, 1887, and was distributed widely despite attempts by the government to seize the printed pamphlets.
 One of the parts titled "The Opium Racket" summarized the scandal although changing the names of the participants.
 Aki became "You Lie", the king was transformed into the "Gynberg Duke" and Kaʻae became "Kiyi".
 This became one of the corruption charges which led to the coup of the king by the Reform Party and the signing of the 1887 Bayonet Constitution which restricted his executive power.
 Kaʻae was forced to resign.

-He was later appointed to the Privy Council of State, the advisory council for the monarch, on December 14, 1886 by King Kalākaua, and continued in this role even after the opium license controversy.
+He was later appointed to the Privy Council of State, the advisory council for the monarch, on December 14, 1886, by King Kalākaua, and continued in this role even after the opium license controversy.
 The king died in 1891 and was succeeded by his sister Liliʻuokalani.
 After her accession to the throne, the new queen reappointed Kaʻae to her Privy Council on March 7, 1891.
 Records of the Privy Council indicate that he only served one year before ceasing to sit in this body in 1892.